-Introduction to basic biological research intended for students with no previous research experience.
-Students will collaborate with a faculty member or senior research student to learn basic skills necessary to design and implement an original research project.
-Coursework includes background reading to familiarize the student with techniques and the current state of the literature, as well as a three-hour-per-week commitment to working and observing in the laboratory learning the assays to be used in the research project.
+intended for students with no previous research experience.
+Students will collaborate with a faculty member or senior research student to learn basic skills necessary to design and Coursework includes background reading to familiarize the student with techniques and the current state of the literature, as well as a three-hourper-week commitment to working and observing in the laboratory learning the assays to be used in the research project.
 Prerequisite: Permission of instructor.